superhero/shift/README.md

 When an event is triggered the `event bus` walks through all modules looking for a router.
 If an router is found the `event bus` will attempt to find a matching rout.
-If one is found it will attempt to resolve this to a matching action within the dispatcher and/or a matching view.
-The view retives data that the dispatcher returns.
+If one is found it will attempt to resolve this to a matching action within the controller and/or a matching view.
+The view retives data that the controller returns.

 ## Example of use, 3
-If you do not need view or dispatcher logic for the event you don't have to declare this resolver.
+If you do not need view or controller logic for the event you don't have to declare this resolver.

 ```js